stuffedwombat/stuffedwombat.github.io/producering_11.md

 Maybe it won't even need artwork.

 In the evenings I'm reading essays by Orwell.
 Yesterday I started a low-chaos, steel-and-flesh run of Dishonored 1.
 As usual, I'm pushing the marketing stuff out of my mind to focus on the game.
-It doesn't need to sell a lot of copies, but UI believe that it needs to be the best versio nof itself do sell enough.
+It doesn't need to sell a lot of copies, but I believe that it needs to be the best version of itself to sell enough.

 Like, it really needs to be a complete package from start to finish.
 Let's just try our very best and wait and see.